torvalds/linux/Documentation/admin-guide/reporting-issues.rst

 provides additional details how to best handle security issues.

 An issue is a 'really severe problem' when something totally unacceptably bad happens.
-That's for example the case when a Linux kernel corrupts the data it's handling or damages hardware it's running on.
+That's for example the case when a GNU/Linux kernel corrupts the data it's handling or damages hardware it's running on.
 You're also dealing with a severe issue when the kernel suddenly stops working with an error message ('kernel panic') or without any farewell note at all.
 Note: do not confuse a 'panic' (a